 If your budget is relatively high, you can choose to buy active RFID tags.
 It is because it is more potent than passive RFID tags.
 It can provide real-time inventory information for businesses.
 Active RFID tags and real-time information systems (RTLS) complement each other.
 They can use it together.
 It also shows that you can better control your warehouse inventory data.
 If you are a startup or have a limited budget, passive RFID tags are the best choice because they are equally effective and need a lower budget.

-Examples of RFID Asset Tracking in Various Industries
+Applications of RFID Asset Tracking in Various Industries

 Some unique supplies must go through notable routes in the logistics and transportation industry.
 Examples of these special items are fresh and processed foods and medical supplies.
 They must all be transported to their designated destinations through the cold chain.